 One of the reasons I like subways, in general, is for its artistic component.
 While all 13 new stations share similar design patterns, each station is unique and features distinctive art made by various Canadian artists.
 Some of my favourite ones are below.

-The most eastern station - Blair - exhibits a gigantic glass hover called Lightscape that moves with a breeze from passing trains.
+The eastern station - Blair - exhibits a gigantic glass hover called Lightscape that moves with a breeze from passing trains.

 Cyrville Station portrays 13 stainless steel birch trees surrounded by tall prairie grass.